vibster/flashcards-1/README.md

 # flashcards

-* over 330 cards in Japanese Level 1
-* some Chinese cards

 provide a "deck" (see format below) and choose to show any of the clue keys provided with buttons to toggle the other keys.